Planturcat/Artintel/dashboard/README.md

 # Dashboard

-This directory contains the admin dashboard for the Artintel project.
+This directory contains the user dashboard for the Artintel project.

 ## Features
-- User management
+- User account management
+- Content personalization
-- Content management
+- Project management
+- Usage analytics
-- Analytics and reporting
+- Model settings and configurations
-- System configuration

 ## Getting Started
 More details will be added as development progresses.